MileyThom/MileyThom/README.md

-## Hi there, I'm Miley 👋

-I am a student at the University of Oklahoma.
-A passionate data scientist and communicator, I study Information Science and Technology with particularly investment in the legal aspects of data management and use, with the potential to study and begin a legal practice in the future
+# Miley Thompson: Learner; Scientist; Communicator.

+Salutations!
+My name is Miley Thompson and I am a current student at the University of Oklahoma where I study Informatiuon Science and Technology.
+As a growing information professional, my interests range from data science and machine learning to network management and cybersecurity.
+I am an experienced writing consultant and a proud commmunicator of many an interesting fact.
+Here you can find my a collection of academic and personal projects that make up my portfolio.
+Should you have any questions about something i've worked on, please feel free to visit mileythompson.com and shoot me a message.
+I'd love to hear from you!

+Signing off,

+Miley Thompson \
+Information Science and Technology – University of Oklahoma \
+She/Her/Hers \
+*It is through equalizing learning, working, and communicating that we may find success.*